 Out in the -20°F air, there's a good amount of nervous talking between friends, both long-time and just met friends, as we wait for the fireworks to signal the start.

 Once Ken released the hounds, I found a nice group to work with.
-After a while, I was leading the group for a couple miles.
+After a while, I was leading this group for a couple miles.
 With a strong headwind, I was working hard but not getting too hot.
 We weren't far out of International Falls when I heard "CAR BACK" (WTAF?!?!), I looked back to see the bright lights of the snowmobile trail groomer behind us.
 We all pulled off at a small driveway crossing to let the groomer pass us, as we got rolling again, I got into the middle of the pack of riders and started feeling too warm now that I wasn't out in the wind.
 Believe it or not, even when it's -20°F, you need to focus on not overheating!

 |